Naziresha Mosque: History

-After being partly damaged in 1920 due to an earthquake (its minaret balcony and part of its typical Albanian roof were destroyed), the mosque was renovated in 2012, and the traditional high red-tile roof, that was standing for several hundred years, was replaced by a lead dome.
+The mosque was built in 1599 CE by a Naziresha (Nazire), the daughter of a Nazır (minister).
+The mosque was designated as a Cultural Monument of Albania in 1948.
+After being partly damaged in 1920 due to an earthquake (its minaret balcony and part of its typical Albanian roof were destroyed), the mosque was renovated in 2012, and the traditional and more higher, original high red-tile roof, that was standing for several hundreds of years, was replaced by a classical lead dome.